Choosing the right espresso machine takes time. When selecting an espresso machine, the following factors should be considered:

 Price range circa $4k: Upper level HX machine.

 Machines in this category will also cater for any size gathering and can generally operate from their internal water tank or be plumbed into a mains connection.
 They have commercial rotary pumps and are much quieter in operation.
-The Izzo Alex PID, Rocket Espresso Giotto Cronometro Evoluzione R and Mozzafiato Cronometro Evoluzione R are popular examples.
+The Izzo Alex PID, Rocket Espresso Giotto Cronometro Evoluzione R and Mozzafiato Cronometro Evoluzione R and Profitec Pro 600 are all popular examples.

 Advanced User.
 Price range $4k+ Those users requiring maximum control over espresso quality: Dual boiler machine.